sevagh/freemusicdemixer.com/web/vs-spleeter.md

 **Answer:** Not at all.
 Music Demixer is fully web-based, so there’s no installation or command-line interface required.
 Simply upload your audio, choose your settings, and let the AI handle the rest.

 ### 5. Is Music Demixer compatible with my operating system (Windows, macOS, Linux)?
 **Answer:** Absolutely.
-Because it’s browser-based, Music Demixer works on virtually any modern system with an internet connection—no matter if you’re on Windows, macOS, Linux, or even mobile devices.
+Because it’s browser-based, Music Demixer works on virtually any modern system with an internet connection — no matter if you’re on Windows, macOS, Linux, or even mobile devices.

 ### 6. How does Demucs differ from Spleeter in terms of audio quality?
 **Answer:** Demucs uses advanced neural network architectures and has undergone multiple iterations (v3, v4) for improved accuracy and fewer artifacts.
-It excels at separating overlapping frequencies, resulting in clearer stems—particularly noticeable for instruments like piano, guitar, and other melodic lines.
+It excels at separating overlapping frequencies, resulting in clearer stems — particularly noticeable for instruments like piano, guitar, and other melodic lines.

 ### 7. Will Music Demixer provide MIDI files?
 **Answer:** Yes, we offer a MIDI transcription option for PRO subscribers.
 This feature is especially useful for remixers, producers, or musicians who want a notation reference for their extracted stems.